 Five lab quizzes worth 2% each will take place in Lab 2, 4, 5, 7 and 8.
-These quizzes correspond to short answer questions and small problem solving.
-Quizzes should be completed during lab time and submitted online 24h following the lab session.
+These quizzes correspond to short answer questions, diagram labelling, and small problem solving.
+Quizzes should be completed during lab time and submitted online.